-The Building Blocks Of A Responsive Approach To Schoolwide Behavior
+The Elements Of A Successful Responsive Schoolwide Behavior Program

-Every building has their issues with student behaviors and how to support kids who struggle socially and emotionally in school.
-We sometimes refer to these students as “frequent flyers” as they are repeat visitors to the office.
+Every building has its issues with student behaviors and how to support kids who struggle socially and emotionally in school.
+We sometimes refer to these students as ‘frequent flyers’ as they are repeat visitors to the office.
 The usual reasons include noncompliance, disruption, disrespect, and physical aggression, at least at the elementary level.

 Schools that focus on responsive language, common expectations, and a coherent approach to addressing behaviors usually experience success with 80% – 85% of the student body.
 So what about the 15% who need additional support?
 It’s easy to administer consequences that stop these behaviors in the short term: Detention, suspensions, even police referrals.
 But these are not strategies that help students over time.
 They are quick fixes but do not address the root of the problems that students are experiencing.